-- 1. Take off all protective coverings and unseal all the openings that were covered up. - Install batteries that are fully charged and connect the terminals. - 3.
-Re-install the alternator belt if it had been removed. - 4.
+- 1. Take off all protective coverings and unseal all the openings that were covered up. - 2.
+Install batteries that are fully charged and connect the terminals. - 3.
+Install the fan and alternator belts if they had been removed. - 4.
 Fill the fuel tank. - 5.
 Perform all pre-start checks. - 6.
 Crank the engine for 10 seconds with the starter, without letting the engine start.
-Wait 2 minutes and crank the engine an additional 10 seconds to make sure all bearing surfaces are well coated. - Start the engine and run at no load in a low idle for several minutes.
+Wait 2 minutes and crank the engine an additional 10 seconds to make sure all bearing surfaces are well coated. - Start the engine and run at no load for several minutes.
 Make sure the engine is warmed up and check gauges before going under load. - 8.
 Check all gauges and check for leaks.